AnyDSL/MimIR/docs/README.md

     </tr>
 </table>

 **MimIR** is a pure, graph-based, higher-order intermediate representation rooted in the **Calculus of Constructions**.
-It gives you:
+Terms, types, and type-level computations all live in the same program graph as ordinary expressions.
+MimIR provides:

-- **Dependent types**, **polymorphism**, and **higher-order functions** out of the box
+- **Dependent types**, **parametric polymorphism**, and **higher-order functions** out of the box
-- **Extensible plugins** that add domain-specific axioms, types, normalizers, and codegen
+- **Extensible plugins** for domain-specific axioms, types, normalizers, and code generation
-- **SSA without dominance** – the first IR that cleanly handles higher-order programs via free-variable nesting
+- **SSA without dominance**: a scopeless IR for higher-order programs based on free-variable nesting
-- **Sea-of-nodes** style with on-the-fly normalization, type checking, and partial evaluation
+- A **sea-of-nodes** style IR with on-the-fly normalization, type checking, and partial evaluation

-Perfect for DSL compilers, tensor compilers, automatic differentiation, regex engines, and anything that needs high-performance code from high-level abstractions.
+Well suited for DSL compilers, tensor compilers, automatic differentiation, regex engines, and other systems that need high-performance code from high-level abstractions.

-## Why MimIR?
+## 💡 Why MimIR?

 | Feature                                                                                                  | LLVM                    | MLIR                                | MimIR                                                                                                              |
 | -------------------------------------------------------------------------------------------------------- | ----------------------- | ----------------------------------- | ------------------------------------------------------------------------------------------------------------------ |